becherers7/gatsby-starter-netlify-cms/src/pages/index.md

   blurbs:
     - image: /img/glasses-on-the-newspaper-1-1427945-639x479.jpg
       text: >+
-        You will find educational resources from our articles.
-Such as references to credentialed books, research, podcasts, and more.
+        You will find educational resources Such as references to credentialed books, research, podcasts, and more.
+Checkout our blog today.

-    - image: /img/coffee-gear.png
+    - image: /img/magnifying-glass-1254223.jpg
       text: >
-        Real life, evidence based, horror stories.
-Examples of the dangers presented by surveillance capitalism and data exploitation.
+        Use our chrome extension to prevent targeted ads.
+We run background queries in Google to randomize your history.
+Thus decreasing the accuracy ad companies can predict your behavior.
     - image: /img/tutorials.png
       text: >
         Find proven counter measures to take against the hidden forces